 How to Enable Chrome DevTools App for Remote Debugging

-The Chrome DevTools App is created by Kenneth Auchenberg in an attempt to take devtools out of the browser – in this case out of the Chrome browser.
-This application is built based on NW.js and can run on Mac OS X as well as on Linux and Windows.
+The Chrome DevTools App was created by Kenneth Auchenberg to bring devtools out of the Chrome browser.
+This application is based on NW.js and works on Mac OS X, Linux, and Windows.

 More on Hongkiat: